Part 6: The 2020 Wilson Research Group Functional Verification Study

 FPGA Assertion Language and Library Adoption Trends

-Finally, FPGA project adoption trends for various assertion language standards are shown in Fig. 6-4, where SystemVerilog Assertions (SVA) is the predominate language.
-Similarly to languages used to build testbenches, it is not unusual to find FPGA projects create their RTL in VHDL and then create their assertions using SVA.
+Finally, FPGA project adoption trends for various assertion language standards are shown in Fig. 6-5, where SystemVerilog Assertions (SVA) is the predominant assertion language in use today.
+Similar to languages used to build testbenches, it is not unusual to find FPGA projects create their RTL in VHDL and then create their assertions using SVA.

-In my next blog (click here), I will shift the focus from FPGA trends and start to present the IC/ASIC findings from the 2018 Wilson Research Group Functional Verification Study.
+In my next blog, I will shift the focus from FPGA trends and start to present the IC/ASIC findings from the 2020 Wilson Research Group Functional Verification Study.

 - Part 1 – FPGA Design Trends